Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 You have to prompt it manually

-Autonomous; drafts emails automatically
+Autonomous, drafting emails automatically

-If you respect the prospect’s time, do your research, and focus on their problems rather than your features, you’ll stand out.
+If you respect the prospect's time, do your research, and focus strictly on their problems rather than your features, you'll stand out.

 You might also like